Equine and Camelid Castration

 Ensure the colt is healthy, manageable and has two testicles

 Castration is an elective procedure.
-The horse should be vaccinated (especially for tetanus) and not show any signs of illness.
+The horse should be vaccinated (especially for tetanus) and not be showing any signs of illness.
 The day of castration is not a time to halter break a colt if there are any alternatives.
 It is very nice to know how much the horse has been handled and his response to handling.
 Yes, he has a halter on but does he actually respond to signals?

 Do a thorough examination including palpation of the testicles if possible.
 Be sure and listen to the heart!

 Horses are rarely monorchid but can have delayed or inhibited testicular descent (cryptorchidism).
 It is imperative that either both or no testicles are removed.
 Leaving one testicle for a later procedure is considered both unethical and unwise.
 The horse appears to be a gelding but can act like a stallion.
-Records are not usually reliable enough to ensure a perfect testicle finding surgical approach at a later date and can be separated from the horse.
+Records are not usually reliable enough to ensure a perfect testicle-finding-surgical approach at a later date and records can be separated from the horse.
 Do not remove a lone testicle.
 If you think you have two testicles, remove the less obvious one first.
 You can always stop and wake the horse up if it is not truly a testicle.

 If you can avoid fly season, that is ideal.